The Consequences of Syrian Refugees in Turkey

 Washington, Ankara, and others should pay close attention to the Syrian refugees flowing into Turkey given their potential impact on the region.

 Over 8,500 Syrians have taken refuge in Turkey, escaping a violent crackdown by the regime of President Bashar al-Assad.

 As the crisis continues in Syria, Turkey is reportedly preparing to accept tens of thousands of more refugees.
-Indeed, if violence continues, there will certainly be more Syrian refugees flooding into Turkey.
+Further flows of Syrian refugees...are likely.
 The consequences of this will be profound for the U.S., Syria, Turkey and the region.

 First, the Turkish-Syrian border is an open one.
 The 544-mile Turkish-Syrian border runs largely across flat terrain.
 There are few physical barriers.
 The two countries recently removed the minefields along their border.
 They also lifted mutual visa restrictions.

 Second, familial and ethnic ties link people across the border.
 Drawn at the end of World War I to follow an Ottoman railway line, the Turkish-Syrian border does not conform to ethnic divisions.
 There are ethnic Arabs on the Turkish side of the border and ethnic Turks and Turkmens on the Syrian side.
 Kurds and Eastern Christians live to the north and south of the borderline.
 Knowing that they will be welcomed by family and friends and kin tribes once they cross the Turkish border, Syrians are much more likely to seek refuge in Turkey.

 Third, the Syrian side of the border is heavily populated, especially along its eastern and western stretches.
 For instance, Aleppo -- Syria's second largest city with 3 million inhabitants of mixed Arab, Kurdish, Turkmen and Christian heritage -- lies only 26 miles from the Turkish border.